How to make an online store - a guide to getting started with e-commerce

 This sounds so obvious that it’s barely worth saying, but picking the ‘right’ product to sell is absolutely essential to the success of your store.
 However, by ‘right’ I’m not talking about quality – you should obviously avoid selling tat – I’m talking about the ‘uniqueness’ of your product.

-2. Use Google’s keyword tool to help you find your niche
+2. Use keyword research to help you find your niche

 To help you find the niche discussed above, you are going to need to do some research.
 The simplest way of identifying a niche is to 1) use a keyword research tool (like Moz Keyword Explorer, SERPs or Google's Keyword Planner) to find niche markets and 2) perform online searches to see how many retailers are operating in those markets.